 - After that, switch to the Driver tab and click on the Uninstall Device button.

 - Follow the screen option to completely uninstall it.

 - Finally, restart your computer.
 It will just reinstall the device drivers automatically.

-Option 3 – Try to verify power saving mode
+Option 3 – Try to verify power-saving mode

 If you are using a Windows 10 laptop, then you should know that the Power Options panel plays an important role.
-So if you’re getting the error in your laptop, you have to check some settings that are related to the Power Saving mode.
+So if you’re getting an error in your laptop, you have to check some settings that are related to the Power Saving mode.
 To do so, follow these steps:

 - Open Control Panel and go to Hardware and Sound and click on Power Options.

 - Next, click on the “Change plan settings” option of your selected plan and then click the “Change advanced power settings” option.

 - After that, you should see the Power Options window, and here, expand the Wireless Adapter Settings and Power Saving Mode.

 - Now make sure that the Maximum Performance option is selected.
 If it’s not, select it and save the changes you’ve made.